hanapreston/hanapreston.github.io/README.txt

 nav bar (powered by my Scrollex plugin), a separate generic page template (just in case you need one), and an assortment of pre-styled elements.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a fantastic collection of CC0 (public domain) images you can use for pretty much whatever.

 (* = not included)